Jethet/project-money-shuffle/README.md

 One of the definitions of *shuffle* is to rearrange, to move from one place to another.
 The idea behind the app is that users set a budget for specific expenses, and keep track of their expenditures.
 The users are presented with an overview of expenditures versus budget at the end of the day or week.
 This makes it easy for users to rearrange the budget in case of unexpected expenses or changes in priorities.
 It also helps users to be more aware of where the money is going.

-The central component of the app is the budget page.
-A number of expenditure categories are available as a starting point (these can be changed or deleted).
-On the home page the user can:
+The central component of the app is the overview page with the current budgets.
+Some standard expenditure categories are provided as a starting point (these can be changed or deleted).
+The user can:

 -  create categories of expenses, or change/delete an existing category
 -  keep an overview of the total amount of expenditure for each category